Sheguun/Flight-Booking-API/REAME.md

 zuri-flight-booking-api

-NODEJS JASK FROM ZURI TRAINING
+NODEJS TASK FROM ZURI TRAINING
 REQUIREMENTS
 Create a rest API that has the following features: